 You can go on to give more detail as the situation requires, but you’ve defined the boundaries.
 This helps you out in a couple of ways.

-Secondly, it will turn some potential buyers away.
+It will also turn some potential buyers away.

 Wait!
 That’s a good thing.